al1sant0s/tstorgb/README.md

 ## Animated images

-The --sequential and --sequential_delay arguments make it possible to produce animated images using specific image formats (e.g. webp).
+The --animated option makes it possible to produce animated images using specific image formats (e.g. webp).
+The value provided to it must be a positive integer representing the delay in milliseconds between each frame.
 To produce animated images with a refresh rate of 30 fps, for example:

 ```
-tstorgb --search_zip --sequential --sequential_delay 33 --output_extension webp path/to/Images path/to/sprites
+tstorgb --search_zip --animated 33 --output_extension webp path/to/Images path/to/sprites
 ```

 ## Grouping images